lealceldeiro/lealceldeiro.github.io/CONTRIBUTING.md

 ## Usage from the jBake Maven Plugin

-Simply run the plugin goal, either from the command line or from you IDE.
+Run the plugin goal, either from the command line or from you IDE.
 The input and out directories have already been configured.

 Example `./mvnw jbake:inline`